 The main parasites that cause meningitis typically infect animals.
 People are usually infected by eating foods contaminated with these parasites.
 Parasitic meningitis isn't spread between people.

 Other meningitis causes

-Meningitis can also result from noninfectious causes, such as chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.
+Meningitis also can result from noninfectious causes.
+They include chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.

 Risk factors for meningitis include:

 - Skipping vaccinations.
 Risk rises for anyone who hasn't completed the recommended childhood or adult vaccination schedule.

 - Age.
 Most cases of viral meningitis occur in children younger than age 5 years.
 Bacterial meningitis is common in those under age 20.

 - Living in a community setting.
 College students living in dormitories, personnel on military bases, and children in boarding schools and child care facilities are at greater risk of meningococcal meningitis.
 This is probably because the bacterium is spread through the respiratory route, and spreads quickly through large groups.